google-research/tf-slim/README.md

 TF-Slim is a library that makes defining, training and evaluating neural networks simple:

-*   Allows the user to define models much more compactly by eliminating boilerplate code.
-This is accomplished through the use of [argument scoping](https://github.com/google-research/tf-slim/tree/master/tf_slim/ops/arg_scope.py) and numerous high level [layers](https://github.com/google-research/tf-slim/tree/master/tf_slim/layers/layers.py)
+*   Allows the user to define models compactly by eliminating boilerplate code.
+    This is accomplished through the use of
+    [argument scoping](https://github.com/google-research/tf-slim/tree/master/tf_slim/ops/arg_scope.py)
+    and numerous high level
+    [layers](https://github.com/google-research/tf-slim/tree/master/tf_slim/layers/layers.py)